oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Transistor_BJT/BDW94A/README.md

 NO IMAGE
-# SZKTRANSISTORBJTBDW94A > BDW94A
+# SZKTRANSISTORBJTBDW94A > Transistor_BJT : BDW94A

 - ID: SYMBOL-kicad-kicad-symbols-Transistor_BJT-BDW94A
 - Hex ID: SZKTRANSISTORBJTBDW94A
-- Name: BDW94A
+- Name: Transistor_BJT : BDW94A
-- Description: BDW94A
+- Description: Transistor_BJT : BDW94A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_BJT-BDW94A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Transistor_BJT-BDW94A)
 - Short Link: [http://oom.lt/SZKTRANSISTORBJTBDW94A](http://oom.lt/SZKTRANSISTORBJTBDW94A)